Do you lose momentum and find it hard to stay excited about your goals?

 You’re thinking about it right now, aren’t you?
 That time you wasted you thought that a certain course would change your business?
 Just to realize you were off chasing another shiny object.
 Oh, wait that was me.

 Failure is a good thing, mistakes are a good thing.
+Stop denying them and start owning them.
+Learn to laugh about it.

 Every no, every mistake, every oh shit, every that didn’t work, every why did I just do that or waste months doing this, or that was a waste of time brings you one step closer to the solution.